HJBowers/Trossello/README.md

 | deleteCard()         | delete | post | /api/cards/:cardId/delete                |

 ### Standards For Creating New Components
-- Each new Component should be created in a separate file where possible.
+- Each new Component should be created in its own file where possible.

 - Large Component files should be split up into new subcomponent files.